 Elderly: Initial dosing, dose increments, and maintenance dosage should be conservative to avoid hypoglycemic reactions.

-- If more than 3 days have elapsed since the last dose, reinitiate at the starting dose (16 units) to mitigate any gastrointestinal symptoms associated with reinitiating therapy.
+- If more than 3 days have elapsed since the last dose, reinitiate at the recommended starting dose to mitigate any gastrointestinal symptoms associated with reinitiating therapy.

 US BOXED WARNING: Risk of Thyroid C-Cell Tumors:

 - Liraglutide causes dose-dependent and treatment-duration dependent thyroid C-cell tumors at clinically relevant exposures in both genders of rats and mice.
 It is unknown whether this drug causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC) in humans, as the human relevance of liraglutide-induced rodent thyroid C-cell tumors has not been determined.

 - This drug is contraindicated in patients with a personal or family history of MTC and in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 - Counsel patients regarding the risk of MTC and inform them of symptoms of thyroid tumors (e.g., a mass in the neck, dysphagia, dyspnea, persistent hoarseness).
 Routine monitoring of serum calcitonin or using thyroid ultrasound is of uncertain value for early detection of MTC in patients receiving this drug.